vmware-archive/node-examples/book-service/README.md

 C:\node-examples\book-service>curl -X PUT  "http://localhost:8080/book/put?isbn=0525565329"  -H "Content-Type: application/json"  -d "{\"FullTitle\": \"The Shining\", \"ISBN\": \"0525565329\", \"MSRP\": \"9.99\", \"Publisher\": \"Anchor\", \"Authors\": \"Stephen King\"}"
 ```

+The app responds by putting the book into the `test` region.

 ### Look Up a Book

 To look up a book in the data service, use a curl command,